xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/mysqlsetup.1.rst

 \ **-i|-**\ **-init**\

- The init option is used to setup a xCAT database on an installed MySQL or MariaDB server for xCAT to use.
-The mysqlsetup script will check for the installed MariaDB server rpm first and will use MariaDB if it is installed.
+ The \ **-**\ **-init**\  option is used to setup a xCAT database on an installed MySQL or MariaDB server for xCAT to use.
+The \ **mysqlsetup**\  script will check for the installed MariaDB server rpm first and will use MariaDB if it is installed.
 This involves creating the xcatdb database, the xcatadmin id, allowing access to the xcatdb database by the Management Node.
-It customizes the my.cnf configuration file for xcat and starts the MySQL server.
+It customizes the \ **my.cnf**\  configuration file for xcat and starts the MySQL server.
 It also backs up the current xCAT database and restores it into the newly setup xcatdb MySQL database.
-It creates the /etc/xcat/cfgloc file to point the xcatd daemon to the MySQL database and restarts the xcatd daemon using the database.
+It creates the \ **/etc/xcat/cfgloc**\  file to point the xcatd daemon to the MySQL database and restarts the xcatd daemon using the database.
  On AIX, it additionally setup the mysql id and group and corrects the permissions in the MySQL install directories.
 For AIX, you should be using the MySQL rpms available from the xCAT website.
 For Linux, you should use the MySQL or MariaDB rpms shipped with the OS.
-You can chose the -f and/or the -o option, to run after the init.
+You can chose the \ **-f**\  and/or the \ **-o**\  option, to run after the <-**\ **-init>.

 \ **-u|-**\ **-update**\

- To run the update option,  you must first have run the -i option and have xcat successfully running on the MySQL database.
-You can chose the -f and/or the -o option, to update.
+ To run the update option, you must first have run the \ **-i**\  option and have xcat successfully running on the MySQL database.
+You can chose the \ **-f**\  and/or the \ **-o**\  option, to update.